paulagarciaserrano/Programming-Air-Quality-in-Madrid/README.md

 5. Open Pycharm click open file and open our repository.

-6. Download the required libraries: tkinter, matplotlib, pandas, datetime, pillow:
+6. Download the required libraries: matplotlib, pandas, datetime, pillow:

    For this click on pycharm(top right) -> preferences -> Project -> Project Interpreter -> + (bottom left) and search for the      libraries mentioned above, select them and click install package in the bottom left.

+7. Go to Applications in your Finder and click on Python.
+Then open Install Certificates.command and wait until it stops          running

-7. Now click run and start using our program!
+7. Now go back to PyCharm and click run to start using our program!

 ### Windows: